Newbury Building Society

 5. If a cheque is returned to us unpaid, or it is lost in the clearing process, we will debit your savings account as if the deposit had not been made and inform you by personal letter.
 As the payee, you will need to provide written authority to for us to cancel the cheque.

-6. If a cheque is returned to us unpaid, we may charge you a fee.
-Please see our current tariff of charges in the ‘other information’ section of this booklet for returned unpaid cheque fees.
+6. If a cheque is returned to us unpaid, we may charge you a fee, if it is deemed your responsibility.
+Please see our current tariff of charges at the end of this booklet for returned unpaid cheque fees.

-8. It is important that correct information is provided when requesting an electronic transfer, or this can lead to loss or delay.
+8. It is important that correct information is provided when making an electronic payment, or this can lead to loss or delay.
+Confirmation of Payee (CoP) helps to reduce misdirected payments by checking the name of the business or person you are sending money to.

 9. On request we will provide details of individual electronic transfers (faster payments, CHAPS, BACS transfer or standing orders) to you in writing so that you are able to identify their origin, subject to the data retention requirements under UK GDPR.
 This information is not always available to branch employees and will therefore be provided within two business days.